FROM ART TO PHOTOGRAPHY AND WHY

 WHY I WORKED WITH INTENTIONAL CAMERA MOVEMENT

 The image in this article (I’m repeating it here so you don’t need to scroll up to see it again) was created during my previous workshop in New York, and the idea for it came after quite a few experiments I have made with ICM – Intentional Camera Movement over a long period of time, trying to find the right emotion and the right way to express myself with this technique.
-I believe working on something in the background and thinking about it for a certain amount of time will help surface the idea we are looking for, sometimes in unexpected ways or in a hard to explain manner.
+I believe working on something in the background and thinking about it for a certain amount of time will help surface the idea we are looking for, sometimes in unexpected ways or in a hard-to-explain manner.

 This is what happened now, and in retrospect, I can understand that this image was the result of me relating myself to all the things I have presented in this introduction.
 It is about my love for Impressionism, for strong colors and strong emotions, it is my quest for expressing myself in different ways, by using different techniques and approaches different from the usual ones.
 It is my way to travel from art to photography.
-I think subconsciously I was influenced by my love for Impressionists, for van Gogh and for the Fauvists in this image and this is how my mind and soul reacted to what they planted inside of me with their art.
+I think subconsciously, I was influenced by my love for Impressionists, van Gogh and the Fauvists in this image and this is how my mind and soul reacted to what they planted inside of me with their art.